prc992/SNAP/README.md

 ---
 ## Chromatin Count Normalization

-SNAP includes an integrated module for chromatin fragment count quantification and normalization at user-defined genomic regions.
+SNAPIE includes an integrated module for chromatin fragment count quantification and normalization at user-defined genomic regions.
 This step generates fragment count matrices from BED-formatted fragment files and supports both single-sample and batch execution modes.
-The description and behavior of this module are fully implemented within SNAP and are based on the upstream Chromatin Fragment Count Normalization library
+The description and behavior of this module are fully implemented within SNAPIE and are based on the upstream Chromatin Fragment Count Normalization library
 (https://github.com/chhetribsurya/chromatin-frags-normalization), which provides a standalone and more advanced implementation, including detailed normalization logic, execution examples, and extended customization options.

 **Parameters :**